-School: Discipline/ Department: n order to ver sted below have been reviewed by a department-established Review Team ify that they meet or exceed the established curriculum standards adopted Community College Curriculum Committee.
-Modified Program Name or Course Dept Name and Number x COUR 075: Example Course for this Manual - Check if cour Section K.) se is being modified.
-Submit a completed Course Modification form and a revised approved by the Curriculum Committee 2/12/91.
+School: Discipline/ Department: in order to v sted below have been reviewed by a department-established Review Team verify that they meet or exceed the established curriculum standards be Solano Community College Curriculum Committee.
+Modified Program Name or Course Dept Name and Number x COUR 075: Example Course for this Manual - ( Check if cour Section K.) rse is being modified.
+Submit a completed Course Modification form and a revised Approved by th e Curriculum Committee 2/12/91.